 The school also pays specialist packages to gain access to equipment and facilities such as Alderman Knight IN reach, riding for the disabled sessions; The Local Library and Museums along with annual subscriptions to a range of specialist organisations to aid training and specific programmes of work for children.

 We are able to request additional funding for individual students from the Local Authority when necessary, in terms of ‘top up’ funding, adoption funding or funding for training, all of which has been requested this year.
 We have also used Local Charities to support our endeavours; which have paid for transport, accessibility or specialist excursions.

 How do we involve other organisations in meeting the needs of pupils with SEN and supporting their families?

 Social and Emotional Support Specialists

-Where needs have arisen, the school has worked closely with Ben Bishop from Gloucestershire Behavioural solutions; Liane Taylor, a play therapist, from Chasing Dragonflies and we are presently working with two key workers from CYPS and Teens in Crisis.
+Where needs have arisen, the school has worked closely with Ben Bishop from Gloucestershire Behavioural solutions; Liane Taylor, Marie Lloyd; play therapisst, And Ali fro bricks to learn and we are presently working with two key workers from CYPS and Teens in Crisis.

 External Support Services

 External services play an important part in helping school identify, assess and make provision for children with more severe Special Educational Needs, who meet the given criteria.
 Our school receives regular visits from members of the educational Psychology Services, Advisory Teaching Services and a variety of Speech and Language Therapists.

 Speech and language Therapy, Children’s Occupational Therapy Services and The Locality School Nurse Team ( NHS) are often in contact with the school and involved with individual children which have been seen at ‘Clinic’, they are very supportive and have helped the school in the implementation of specific programmes and advised us with how to baseline specific needs.
 The School SENCO has attended many appointments with Paediatricians, GPs and other clinics this year to review and monitor the progress of children as a Team of professionals around the child.